<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 While often used interchangeably, "cyber defense" and "cybersecurity" have distinct meanings.
 Cybersecurity is a broad term that covers all practices and technologies designed to protect systems and data from cyber threats.
 Cyber defense is a proactive component of cyber security, focusing on preventing attacks through continuous monitoring and defensive measures.
 Knowing and understanding both terms is key to developing a robust corporate cybersecurity strategy.

 Enterprises face a wide variety of cyber threats that can undermine the integrity of their operations and compromise sensitive data.
-Top concerns in 2024 include malware, phishing, and ransomware attacks.
+Top corporate cybersecurity concerns in recent years include malware, phishing, and ransomware attacks.

 Malware Attacks